6 Types of Home Loans Every Buyer Should Know in 2025

 USDA loans are backed by the U.S. Department of Agriculture, and they help low-income borrowers find housing in rural areas.
 USDA loans do not require a down payment, but you will need a minimum credit score of 640 to qualify.

-You will need to meet the USDA’s eligibility requirements to qualify for the loan.
-But according to the department’s property eligibility map, over 95% of the U.S. is eligible.
+You’ll need to meet the USDA’s eligibility requirements to qualify.
+According to the department’s property eligibility map, over 95% of U.S. properties meet the guidelines.

 Pros: